rust-lang/vscode-rust/README.md

 * Logging options in configuration
 * Deglob command is in the Rust category
 * Don't check tests by default (stll configurable)
-* Travis checking the repo
+* Travis CI for the repo
+* Performance and robustness improvements in the RLS

 ### 0.1.0 - 2017-07-17